 - Alipay and Bitcoin support (premium).

-While other plugins for accepting Stripe payments in WordPress exist, these are the ones that caught my eye.
+While other plugins for accepting Stripe payments in WordPress exist, these are the ones that caught our eye initially.
 Of course, your mileage may vary.
+You may also consider one of several of the best WordPress form plugins that have Stripe integrations.
 Regardless, any of these options ought to do the trick for adding the Stripe payment gateway to WordPress with ease so you can expand your customer base and appeal to a wider demographic.

 Article thumbnail image by SVIATLANA SHEINA / shutterstock.com

 I just recently found out that Woocommerce finally added a Stripe feature for FREE.